EU law compatibility of non-disclosure on national security grounds in employment law context considered

 - Related Practice Area(s):

-- Employment Law, Public Law, Human Rights, EU Law
+- Employment Law, Public Law, Civil Liberties and Human Rights, EU Law

 - Court of Appeal (Civil Division)